Bavarescoj/Bavarescoj/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Juan, a multi-passionate human in love with technology, creativivity, human experiences, and finding ways to connect the three of them. <br><br>
+I'm Juan, a multi-passionate human in love with technology, creativity, human experiences, and finding ways to connect the three of them. <br><br>
 Experienced in C++, Java and Python.

 🌱 I’m currently learning React and Machine Learning <br>